antongunov/frontend-boilerplate/README.md

-# Pages Boilerplate
+# Gulp Boilerplate

-Boilerplate for prototyping web pages using Gulp, PostCSS, and Webpack.
+Boilerplate for prototyping web pages using Gulp, PostCSS, Pug and SASS.

 ## License